 Doing vocational graphic design training and design research; taking a variety of undergraduate-level design courses and other supplemental graphic design, fine arts, and drawing courses; various field research and exploration of graphic design firms; learning Adobe PageMaker, Photoshop, Illustrator, FreeHand, QuarkXPress and multiple softwares; doing prepress production, printing, and finishing; working in a graphic design internship for two semesters.

-Completing mutiple projects and working successfully with a variety of clients, doing project-design management; and, a variety of graphic design, typography, drawing portfolios successfully completed, professional graphic design critiques, and presentations.
+Completing mutiple projects and working successfully with a variety of clients, doing project-design management (extended into product design management); and, a variety of graphic design, typography, drawing portfolios successfully completed, professional graphic design critiques, and presentations.

 “ There are three responses to a piece of design—yes, no, and WOW!
 Wow is the one to aim for. ”

 User/Design Research, Information Architecture (IA), Navigation Systems Design (NS), User Experience Design (UXD), Structuring & Organizing Web-Based Information, Mobile User Experience, Interaction Design, User-Centered Design, Human-Computer Interaction, Human Factors, Visual & Web-Based Designs, Intranet Information Architecture, Designing Complex Applications & Websites, Interface Design, Social Media, Web 2.0, Computer/Web Programming, HTML5/CSS3, Usability Engineering, Usability Testing, Card Sorting, Usability in Practice, Guidelines for Web Usability, Usability Reports/Case Studies, Website Design & Management, and Project/Product Management; internships successfully completed.

 ◼ General Education

 ◼ Corporate Identity/Branding